sagarvadn/sagarvadn/README.md

 ### Hi there, I'm Sagar Vadnere. 👋
-A Software Engineer with 7+ years of experience specializing in full stack web development with Node JS, Next JS, Mongo DB, and React.

-I write code to build scalable, robust, and secure websites.
-I also like to solve production bugs with high severity.
-Recently, I have been helping clients to fix technical SEO issues to improve page speed insights scores and overall website performance.

-I write scripts in Python to automate any manual work for me or my colleagues.
-I have also had some experience in hardening web servers and penetration testing for websites.
-I have always been an enthusiast for Cyber Security, and Open Source technologies.

-I am always passionate about giving more to the community, and sharing knowledge has always motivated me.
-I am curious about how technology is changing the world.
+With over 7.5 years of experience as a Web Developer, I specialize in JavaScript, React, and Next.js.
+My focus is on crafting user-centric web applications that excel in performance and user experience.

+I have a knack for staying updated with the latest trends in front-end development, allowing me to create sleek and responsive interfaces.
+Proficient in Git, HTML, and CSS, I bring a comprehensive approach to development, ensuring code quality and adherence to industry standards.

+My expertise extends to full-stack applications, where I've seamlessly integrated React, Next.js, Node.js, and MongoDB.
+I actively participate in code reviews, offering constructive feedback to foster a collaborative and growth-oriented environment.

+My passion lies in optimizing website performance, consistently striving to enhance speed and usability.
+I'm eager to contribute my skills to innovative projects and explore new opportunities in web development.

+Let's connect and explore how we can collaborate on exciting ventures in the digital space.

-- 🔭 I’m currently working on an Electron app for project management and note taking.
+- 🔭 I’m currently working on a Stock Portfolio for personal finance management and monitoring.
 - 📫 You can reach to me on: [![Linkedin Badge](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white&link=https://www.linkedin.com/in/sagarvadn/)](https://www.linkedin.com/in/sagarvadn/)
 - ⚡ Hit me up for collaborations.
 - 💻 [Website](https://www.sagarvadnere.me/)